eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 <details>
   <summary>SeleniumLibrary</summary>

-Bad Flask App is running in `localhost:5000`, so we need to open our browser there.
-SeleniumLirbary doesn't close the browser automatically, so we need to remember to close the browser in our suite teardown.
+Bad Flask App is running at `localhost:5000`, so we need to open our browser in that address.
+SeleniumLibrary doesn't close any open browser instances automatically, which can cause major performance and scaling issues.
+So we need to remember to close the browser in our suite teardown.

 - Use `Open Browser` to open a browser to Bad Flask App (`localhost:5000`) in your `Open Browser To Application` keyword.
 - Add `Close Browser` keyword call as your `Suite Teardown` in your test suite file.